lucasjoliveau/doc/en/developer/reference/frontend/javascript_modules.md

     } from "./file_a"

-  * Odoo needs a way to determine if a module is described by a path (like `./views/form_view`) or a name (like `web.FormView`).
+  * Konvergo ERP needs a way to determine if a module is described by a path (like `./views/form_view`) or a name (like `web.FormView`).
 It has to use a heuristic to do just that: if there is a `/` in the name, it is considered a path.
-This means that Odoo does not really support module names with a `/` anymore.
+This means that Konvergo ERP does not really support module names with a `/` anymore.

 As “classic” modules are not deprecated and there is currently no plan to remove them, you can and should keep using them if you encounter issues with, or are constrained by the limitations of, native modules.
-Both styles can coexist within the same Odoo addon.
+Both styles can coexist within the same Konvergo ERP addon.

-## Odoo Module System
+## Konvergo ERP Module System

-Odoo has defined a small module system (located in the file `addons/web/static/src/js/boot.js`, which needs to be loaded first).
-The Odoo module system, inspired by AMD, works by defining the function `define` on the global odoo object.
+Konvergo ERP has defined a small module system (located in the file `addons/web/static/src/js/boot.js`, which needs to be loaded first).
+The Konvergo ERP module system, inspired by AMD, works by defining the function `define` on the global odoo object.
 We then define each javascript module by calling that function.
-In the Odoo framework, a module is a piece of code that will be executed as soon as possible.
+In the Konvergo ERP framework, a module is a piece of code that will be executed as soon as possible.
 It has a name and potentially some dependencies.
 When its dependencies are loaded, a module will then be loaded as well.
 The value of the module is then the return value of the function defining the